redhat-developer/odo/docs/website/docs/command-reference/registry.md

 ## Running the command

-For these examples, we consider we have two registries in our preferences:
+Let us consider we have two registries in our preferences:

 ```console
 $ odo preference view